PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/on-before/+page.md

 ## That's it!
 Wow, wow, wow...
 Now you know about `onBefore()` too! 🥳 Excellent work, soon you'll be fully experienced programmer.
 Just 999 more things to learn before that 😉

+Now you are done learning everything the Programming part of the tutorials were intended to teach you, so you should have some very fundamental understanding of programming now.
+To double check that you have learned everything you were meant to learn, try to complete the exercises in [Programming 8.
+Exercises](../exercises/).